AntaresAdroit/RDTech_PS_Comm/README.md

 Implement bidirectional communication.
 Right now, the code implements functions to send commands to the power supply module.
 The power supply module will respond with confirmations for some commands and it is possible to query some parameters from the module, but this code does not currently handle that.

 2021_04_30:
-Fixed a bug with hardcoded references to the Serial1 object in the class instead of using the Stream object pointer (my C++ is weaksauce sometimes).
+Fixed a bug where hardcoded references to the Serial1 object were used in the class instead of using the Stream object pointer (my C++ is weaksauce sometimes).